Watford: Governance

 Watford has two tiers of local government, at district (borough) and county level: Watford Borough Council and Hertfordshire County Council.

-Watford is one of only 15 authorities in England and Wales headed by a directly elected mayor.
+Watford is one of only 13 local authorities in England headed by a directly elected mayor.
 Dorothy Thornhill was the first directly elected mayor of Watford, elected in May 2002 and re-elected in May 2006 and May 2010.
 She was the first female directly elected mayor in England and the Liberal Democrats' first directly elected mayor.

 Since 1999 Watford has been divided into 12 wards.
 Each ward has three councillors who are elected for a four-year term.
+Under current local government reorganisation plans, all district councils in Hertfordshire, as well as the county council, will be abolished in 2028, with the district becoming part of a new South West Hertfordshire unitary authority.

 Watford elects one Member of Parliament (MP) by the first past the post system of election, for the Watford constituency.
 Prior to the establishment of this constituency in 1885 the area was part of the three seat constituency of Hertfordshire.

 Town twinning

 The council have made twinning links with five towns.
 The first was Mainz, Germany, in 1956, and the most recent is Pesaro, Italy, in 1988; the others are Nanterre, Novgorod, and Wilmington, Delaware.
 The council award an honorary status of Freedom of the Borough to certain individuals "who have in the opinion of the council, rendered eminent services to the borough"; as of 2020 there are three freemen: Elton John, and two local councillors involved in the twinning process.